Zoziologie/ebird2latex/README.md

 Finally, ```write_to_latex``` will create the tex file using ```Template_default.tex```

+## Work to do ##
+I'm currently working on a javascript adaptation of this script with a web interface to create the tex or even the pdf !
+This would be great for non-geek birder !
+I'm currently blocked at getting the barchart data as in order to get it, you need to be listed in the [cross-domain policy file](http://ebird.org/crossdomain.xml).
+The best solution would be to make this data available in the [eBird API](https://confluence.cornell.edu/display/CLOISAPI/eBirdAPIs).
+Any idea how to get that ?

 ## Contact ##
 Don't hesitate to contact me for any question !
 And visit by webiste (if you have some spare time !)
 [Raphael Nussbaumer](rafnuss@gmail.com)